caseycs/hugoDocs/content/hosting-and-deployment/hosting-on-github.md

 ### Build and Deployment

-Now check out the `gh-pages` branch into your `public` folder using git's [worktree feature][].
+Now check out the `gh-pages` branch into your `docs` folder using git's [worktree feature][].
 Essentially, the worktree allows you to have multiple branches of the same local repository to be checked out in different directories:

 ```
-rm -rf public
+rm -rf docs
-git worktree add -B gh-pages public upstream/gh-pages
+git worktree add -B gh-pages docs upstream/gh-pages
 ```

 Regenerate the site using the `hugo` command and commit the generated files on the `gh-pages` branch:

 {{< code file="commit-gh-pages-files.sh">}}
 hugo
-cd public && git add --all && git commit -m "Publishing to gh-pages" && cd ..
+cd docs && git add --all && git commit -m "Publishing to gh-pages" && cd ..
 {{< /code >}}

 If the changes in your local `gh-pages` branch look alright, push them to the remote repo: